BLUF-Ltd/bsky-domain-admin/README.md

 An example Apache [vhost](vhost.conf) file is included.

+There are no additional packages required to get this working.

 ## Configuration
 There are a few options in the config.php file, which are designed to make this simple to set up for your own domain.